Consultant Spotlight - August 2022

 As a board member, I've had the opportunity to be on quite a few projects.
 When I started as a consultant, I helped identify attractive therapeutic markets for a client with a new drug, and, for a second client, spoke with physicians to gauge their interest in backing a new consumer electronic product.
 While I was a project manager, I led a team of consultants where we focused on identifying diseases for which a next-gen drug administration technology would be best suited.
 I've also served as an advisor for projects centering around identifying beta-testers for a clients' new technology, and analyzing niche neurological device markets.

-What led you so seek out milead?
+What led you to seek out milead?

 I knew going into grad school that I didn't want to be in academia, so I was very interested in pursuing opportunities that would expose me to alternative careers.
 Having earned a Business Minor while an undergrad, I knew careers in the business sphere were of particular interest to me, and when I talked with miLEAD folks at a recruiting event, I knew instantly that I wanted to get involved!